TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/WorkflowExplained/Index.rst

    is supposed to do (like fixing an issue) and checks whether the unit tests run through.
 #.
 If a review has enough positive votes, an **active contributor** (aka member of the core team) is able to merge that review
    into the existing codebase.
-The reason we need a member of the core team to finally merge the change is that we run a "You break it, you fix it" policy, so the core team members that merged a change immediately becomes responsible for that change in case the original author decides to no longer work on it.
+The reason we need a member of the core team to finally merge the change is that we run a "You break it, you fix it" policy, so the core team member that merged a change immediately becomes responsible for that change in case the original author decides to no longer work on it.
+And he / she will be responsible for backporting it to older TYPO3 versions.